-Any barriers and masking curtains required shall be placed and appropriate notices used to indicate the plant which can be worked on or near and/or to indicate or protect against hazards.
+Any barriers and masking curtains required shall be placed and appropriate notices used to indicate the equipment which can be worked on or near while the Work Authority is in force and/or to indicate or protect against hazards.

-Ropes and notices used within the access permit or test permit system shall not be used for General Work.
+Ropes and notices used within the access permit or test permit system shall not be used for work authorities.